The Big 5: Our top 5 feathered sights to see in New Zealand!

 #4: The North Island kaka

-You’d be forgiven for thinking that all parrots are bright, colourful residents of tropical isles more at home in a coconut tree than the barren, alpine environment of the North Islands central plateau!
+You’d be forgiven for thinking that all parrots are bright, colourful residents of tropical isles more at home in a coconut tree than the subtropical coastal forest of Aotea Great Barrier Island!
 Special because it retained many of its prehistoric features when the continents broke apart 100 million years ago, this endangered native parrot likes to join a boisterous flock of other kaka in the early morning or late evening to socialise.
-Guests at our mountain-side lodge on the Tongariro Hiking Tour are often treated to displays of amusing antics by these intelligent, cheeky birds.
+Guests at our boutique lodge at Shoal Bay on the Great Barrier Island Escape are often treated to displays of amusing antics by these intelligent, cheeky birds.
+They are also much larger than those that are found on the mainland!

 #5: The tui